CNA-Tech/PKS-Ninja/LabGuides/Lab12-Git/readme.md

 The main use case for github is for users to be able to clone remote repositories and use the code for something or contribute code to a central repository

 In step 1.2, you created a repository on github.com, cloned it to cli-vm, created and modified files locally and pushed them back to the repository in a very simple fashion.
-You were able to simply push to your repository because its yours and you dont have to worry about numerous different people trying to issue commits, often without knowledge or coordination with one another
+You were able to simply push to your repository because its yours and you dont have to worry about numerous different people trying to make commits, often without knowledge or coordination with one another

-In shared repositories the maintainers generally cant allow any number of people to randomly commit updates to the repository, but often users want to save and distribute a version of the source project with some level of customization that could be as simple as an added label or annotation needed for some purpose in your environment
+In shared repositories the maintainers generally cant allow any number of people to randomly commit updates to the repository, but often users want to save and distribute a version of the source project with some level of customization.

 Forking allows users to make their own seperate copy of a git repository with customizations both locally and to their own seperate github repo.
 Git also provides tools to keep a fork in sync with an upstream source repository

 To fork or not to fork, that is the question
 --

-First, if you dont need to customize files, you dont need a fork - simple
+First, if you dont need to customize any files, you dont need to fork - simple

 Next, when contributing to a shared github repository, there are generally requirements for any contributors to make any updates to their own forked copy and submit changes for central review via a "pull request" process.
 Regardless of whether contribution guidelines require forking or some other process, when contributing to a shared community you generally need to follow their defined process